Pomoi4ka/NoNetherRoof/README.md

 # NoNetherRoof

-Minecraft plugin which prevents players to clib on the nether roof.
+Minecraft plugin which prevents players to climb on the nether roof.